 Optimising the chemistry, blending, and formulation of polymers can have profound impacts on the performance, economics, and sustainability of an array of products and industrial processes.
 Yet such vital development often relies on trial-and-error, intuition, and costly, time consuming experimental programs.
 Find out how innovative machine learning can enable a data-driven approach, focusing experiment more effectively and providing scientists and chemical engineers with quality insights to guide development of product concepts and to enable more efficient, reliable processes.

 Lubricants are commercially-important, yet understanding of how to improve key properties is still relatively poor.
-In an Alchemite study, the relatively sparse experimental data was combined with results from molecular dynamics simulations.
+In an Alchemite study with scientists from BP, the relatively sparse experimental data was combined with results from molecular dynamics simulations.
 Alchemite was able to exploit property-property correlations in this data to predict the physical properties of known and new alkanes.

 Alchemite for plastics and elastomers